-Portland has been our music school’s home for piano, guitar, violin and cello lessons since 2004.
+Portland has been our music school’s home for teaching piano, guitar, violin and cello lessons since 2004.
 Since then, our music instructors have been teaching students music lessons for cello, violin, piano and guitar in and around Portland at our school or in the comfort of their own home with private lessons.
 Our instructors offer music lessons for students from age four and we teach adults as well.

 Trying to choose the best instructors in Portland to get the best lessons for you or your child?
 The Eliason School Of Music in Southwest Portland’s Multnomah Village offers guitar, violin, cello & piano lessons to students of all ages.
 We understand that as a parent you have a choice between several local schools & private lessons providers and that not all programs are the same.